Twins, Wolves, Wild postpone games following police shooting - WTMJ

 AP Sports Writer

+MINNEAPOLIS (AP) — In the raw aftermath of another killing of a Black man by police in Minnesota, there was no place for pro sports in the Twin Cities on Monday.

-MINNEAPOLIS (AP) — The Minnesota Twins, Wild and Timberwolves all postponed games scheduled for Monday because of safety concerns following the fatal police shooting of a Black man and the potential for unrest in the area.
+The Minnesota Twins, Wild and Timberwolves all postponed their games a day after the shooting of 20-year-old Daunte Wright following a traffic stop in a nearby suburb.

-Major League Baseball’s Twins and Boston Red Sox were scheduled to begin a four-game series on Monday afternoon at Target Field.
-The Twins said their decision was made in consultation with MLB and state and local officials “out of respect for the tragic events that occurred yesterday.”
-There was no word yet about rescheduling or the status of games set for Tuesday, Wednesday and Thursday.
+Major League Baseball’s Twins were set to begin a four-game series against the Boston Red Sox on Monday afternoon at Target Field.

+About an hour before the scheduled first pitch and as players warmed up in light rain, the police chief in Brooklyn Center — a city adjacent to Minneapolis where violent protests took place the night before — announced that the shooting was an “accidental discharge,” with the officer involved firing her handgun instead of a stun gun.

 “We came to the conclusion that the right thing to do was for us to not play today, rooted in respect for the Wright family but also rooted in our mind in the safety of all of those involved in today’s game,” Twins president Dave St. Peter said.

+The NBA’s Timberwolves called off their game on Monday night against the Brooklyn Nets, without immediately announcing when it would be rescheduled.

+“Yesterday’s tragic event, involving the life of Daunte Wright, once again leaves our community mourning,” the Timberwolves said, extending sympathy to Wright’s family.

-The NHL’s Wild were supposed to host the St. Louis Blues on Monday night, a game the team said was postponed “out of respect for the community.”
-That game was rescheduled for May 12.
+The NHL’s Wild were supposed to host the St. Louis Blues on Monday night.
+The postponement was made “out of respect for heartbreaking incident” in Brooklyn Center, the team said.
+That game was rescheduled for May 12, during the extra week the league has added to the regular season to accommodate postponements due to COVID-19 protocols.

-The NBA also announced that Monday night’s scheduled game between the Timberwolves and Brooklyn Nets was postponed “in light of the tragic events in the Minneapolis area.”

-The shooting of 20-year-old Daunte Wright occurred Sunday after a traffic stop in Brooklyn Center, a suburb adjacent to Minneapolis.
-The death sparked violent protests, with officers in riot gear clashing with demonstrators into Monday morning.
-The Brooklyn Center police chief said the shooting was accidental, as the officer involved intended to fire a stun gun and not a handgun during a struggle with Wright.
-Police were trying to arrest him on an outstanding warrant.
+“I think we all just figured it was the right thing to do,” Wild general manager Bill Guerin said.

-Gov. Tim Walz announced a curfew from 7 p.m.
+Minnesota Gov. Tim Walz announced a curfew from 7 p.m.
 Monday until 6 a.m.
-Tuesday for three counties that include Brooklyn Center, Minneapolis and the capital of St. Paul.
+Tuesday for the three counties that include Brooklyn Center, Minneapolis and the capital of St. Paul, where the Wild play.
+The rest of the Red Sox-Twins games are scheduled for Tuesday, Wednesday and Thursday afternoons.
+Without a game clock in baseball, plus wet weather in the forecast for Tuesday, there would be no guarantee the games could finish in time if the curfew were extended to additional nights.

-The metropolitan area already has been on edge because of the ongoing trial of the first of four police officers charged in George Floyd’s death last May.
+Security around downtown Minneapolis already has been heightened because of the trial of Chauvin, whose knee prosecutors say was pressed on George Floyd’s neck for more than nine minutes as the unarmed Black man was handcuffed and pinned to the pavement on May 25, 2020.

+That sparked a summer of sometimes-violent unrest and a national reckoning over racial injustice, felt poignantly and painfully in Minneapolis.
+Chauvin’s trial at the county government center is about eight blocks from the ballpark, where temporary barricades and fencing were set up as a precaution.
+Three other officers who were on the scene of Floyd’s death face a separate trial in August.

 More AP MLB coverage: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports